General Optimal Polynomial Approximants, Stabilization, and Projections of Unity: Background, Introduction, and Notation

 \subsection{de Branges-Rovnyak Spaces}

 Denote by $H^\infty$ the set of bounded analytic functions on $\D$.
-If $b$ is a function in the unit ball of $H^\infty$ (i.e. $\sup_{z\in \D}|b(z)| \le 1$), then there exists a reproducing kernel Hilbert space on $\D$, denoted $\h(b)$ so that the reproducing kernel for this space is given by
+If $b$ is a function in the unit ball of $H^\infty$ (i.e.\editA{,} $\sup_{z\in \D}|b(z)| \le 1$), then there exists a reproducing kernel Hilbert space on $\D$, denoted $\h(b)$ so that the reproducing kernel for this space is given by

 These spaces are called \textit{de Branges-Rovnyak spaces} (see \cite{timotin2015short} for an introduction).
-The structure of these spaces vary with choice of $b$ but we would like to keep in mind the spaces for which the reproducing kernel at zero is not equal to one (i.e. when $b(0) \neq 0$).
+The structure of these spaces \editA{varies} with \editA{the} choice of $b$; we would like to keep in mind the spaces for which the reproducing kernel at zero is not equal to 1 (i.e.\editA{,} when $b(0) \neq 0$).
 We will generalize some ideas from the existing body of work, for example in the Dirichlet-type spaces, where the function 1 is the reproducing kernel at zero.
-We will not dig into the study of de Brange-Rovnyak spaces here but the authors in \cite{fricain2014dbr} have characterized cyclicity when $b$ is non-extreme.
+We will not dig into the study of de \editB{Branges}-Rovnyak spaces here, but the authors in \cite{fricain2014dbr} have characterized cyclicity when $b$ is non-extreme.